3 The theory

 The thresholds (quantiles) for binomial distributions are obtained in R using the function qbinom, and the related functions qbeta (from the beta distribution), qnorm (normal distribution), and qt (t distribution).
 The inverse, i.e., finding the area under the curve up to a given quantile, is done with corresponding functions: pbinom, pbeta, pnorm, pt.

 The smooth ideal normal distribution – also called the Gaussian distribution – of probability densities is defined by an equation that we (thankfully!) rarely encounter (you can find the equation here).
 The mean and standard deviation (SD) are the parameters of the normal distribution that determine its properties.
+Statistical tests that depend on these parameters of our data (mean and SD) utilise features of the normal distribution we discuss below, and are called parametric tests!

-The ideal normal distribution is perfectly symmetric around the mean (which is also its median and mode) and its shape is determined by the standard deviation.
-Most likely values of the variable are distributed near the mean, less likely values are further away and the least likely values are in the tails.
-It is useful to remember that the equation of the normal probability distribution does not take into account number of observations – it is an ideal smooth curve of likelihoods of all possible outcomes assuming a large number of observations (this is analogous to the theoretical chance of H or T in a toss of a fair coin is 0.5; in reality, this is can be measured only when a coin is tossed many many times).
-Therefore a corollary is that, SEM (standard error of mean), which takes into account sample size is not a parameter of a distribution (later in Chapter we will be encountering distributions that account for sample sizes, such as the t and F distributions).
-Let’s first start with a microbiology example to dig deeper into the normal distribution.
+The equation of the normal probability distribution does not take into account number of observations – it is an ideal smooth curve of likelihoods of all possible outcomes assuming a large number of observations (this is analogous to the theoretical chance of H or T in a toss of a fair coin is 0.5; in reality, this is can be measured only when a coin is tossed many many times).

 3.3.1 The E. coli doubling time example

 I’ll use a simple microbiology experiment – finding the doubling time (also called generation time) of Escherichia coli – to illustrate how by knowing just the mean and SD and using the equation of the normal probability distribution we can predict the likelihood of observing any range of theoretical values of this population.
-This theoretical popluation can be imagined as the doubling time from all E. coli that ever lived – for this example, we will assum the doubling time in Luria broth is exactly 20 min with an SD of exactly 2 min.
+This theoretical population can be imagined as the doubling time from all E. coli that ever lived – for this example, we will assume the doubling time in Luria broth is exactly 20 min with an SD of exactly 2 min.
 In the real-world, we will never actually know these parameters for the population of all E. coli.
 This is often also the case for many variables we measure in the laboratory!
-For the sake of satisfying the normal distribution, below I provide an example of 5000 simulated doubling times (a fairly large number of observations – note that large clinical trials can include tens of thousands of indivuals!).
+For the sake of satisfying the normal distribution, below I provide an example of 5000 simulated doubling times (a fairly large number of observations – note that large clinical trials can include thousands of individuals!).

-Now let’s go back to our theoretical population of E. coli doubling times.
-The graphs on the left in Figure 3.4 show 5000 doubling times of our population of E. coli.
-The histogram of frequency distribution on the Y axis and bins (not labelled) of doubling times on the X axis (graph in the middle) reveals the central tendency of the population.
-The smooth fit to the perfect normal distribution is shown in the graph at the bottom.
-Most values are near the mean of 20 min (the most frequent or most likely observation), but we do have outliers in the tails.
+Most values of the doubling time are near the mean of 20 min (the most frequent or most likely observation), but we do have outliers in the tails.
 Just as in the simple case of the binomial distribution we discussed above, the probability or P values for a range of doubling times on the X axis are calculated as the area under the curve, for example, the probability of observing doubling times up to 15 min or higher than 25 min.

 Figure 3.4: The population of E. coli doubling times.
 The scatter plot shows 5000 simulated doubling times with a mean of 20 min and SD of 2 min.
 The histogram shows the frequency distribution.
 The Gaussian fit is the smooth ideal normal probabiliy density fit using the population parameters (mean = 20 and SD = 2).